Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

     }
 ````

-<p aling="justify">And this the way the server handles forgot password POST requests.
+<p align="justify">And this is the way the server handles forgot password POST requests.
 When the user POST-requests this route, a token is generated and written in his DB profile (based on the email address in the input).
 Then the user is redirected on /reset route.
 Because there is no sanitization on the email provided, the attacker user can perfectly trigger a password reset process for admin@example.com: </p>

 ````javascript
 app.post('/forgot-password', (req, res) => {